Khilafatul Muslimin: Wilayah (Region)

+Membership

 In aftermath of Bandar Lampung raid, Police uncovered "tens of thousands" Khilafatul Muslimin membership dossiers from Khilafatul Muslimin HQ.
 From the dossiers, Police found that the organization issued "Citizen Identification Number" which the organization member used as replacement of Electronic National Identification Card issued by the government.
 The members were also required to pay their membership fee ("infaq") of Rp1,000 per day and sadaqah of 10%-30% amount of their monthly income.

-Khilafatul Muslimin also had several ministry-like structures.
-On 13 June, Polda Metro Jaya has captured the alleged "minister of education" of Khilafatul Muslimin at Mojokerto, East Java.

 Members of Khilafatul Muslimin already penetrated into Indonesian religious organizations and political parties.
 At least, as investigation found, members at Banten branch were infiltrated like-minded organization and party structure.
 Investigation revealed that Muhammadiyah and National Mandate Party in Banten already infiltrated with Khilafatul Muslimin agents.

 Education services and misuse of education services

 Polda Metro Jaya also claimed there are 30 schools (or pesantrens) that affiliated with caliphate ideologies of Khilafatul Muslimin, and the minister of education is responsible of it.
 One pesantren owned by Khilafatul Muslimin in Batu Putuk, Bandar Lampung was dissolved.
 Khilafatul Muslimin also spread their doctrines into 25 pesantrens and 2 universities in 2 years, and the graduates will be given the title Bachelor of Islamic Caliphate (SKHI).
 Such irregularity and misuse of Pesantren status had been investigated and considered by Police that Khilafatul Muslimin had operated a kind of degree mill institution.

 Separate investigation conducted by National Counter Terrorism Agency, Ministry of Religious Affairs, and Ministry of Education, Culture, Research, and Technology uncovered irregularities of Khilafatul Muslimin schools that summarized below: